18F/handbook/docs/00-contributing/docs-governance.md

 > @todo or will we use github issues, with issue tags for each team?

-Github team management is an ongoing responsibility of the Docs working group, but is generally [taken care of during onboarding]( https://trello.com/c/I5L6gPiQ/174-add-to-github).

 The [CODEOWNERS](https://github.com/civicactions/handbook/blob/master/CODEOWNERS) file in the top level of this repo maps the governance of `docs/` directories to their respective github teams and CivicActions practice areas, and automatically assigns pull requests to that team for review, when a PR is submitted that.

+## Github team management

+Github team management is an ongoing responsibility of the Docs working group, but is generally [taken care of during onboarding](https://trello.com/c/I5L6gPiQ/174-add-to-github).

+To add someone to a team, to go the [subteam page](https://github.com/orgs/CivicActions/teams/civicactions-team/teams) and click *Add a member*.